Carsten Stoll

 IEEE CVPR, 2007

-One of the early methods for markerless human shape and motion capture using deformable mesh tracking from multi-view video.
-We track a template mesh through a sequence by optimizing a deformation field that matches observed silhouettes and image features across all views.
+One of the early methods for markerless human shape and motion capture using deformable mesh tracking from multi-view video, tracking a template mesh through a sequence by optimizing a deformation field matching observed silhouettes and image features.

 A Volumetric Approach to Interactive Shape Editing